Forest-Newark/tiy-homework-animal-shelter/README.md

 The only additional requirements are that the program provides some way to do the following:

 Create animals
-Animal instances should be stored in an ArrayList of Animal instances.
-Hint: you probably don't want to keep this data in the MenuService.
+com.forestnewark.Animal instances should be stored in an ArrayList of com.forestnewark.Animal instances.
+Hint: you probably don't want to keep this data in the com.forestnewark.MenuService.
 Read animals
 Edit/Update animals
 When editing an animal, don't make users retype everything.
 See the suggestions below regarding editing an animal.
-Hint: You could create a method on MenuService that accepts an Animal as an argument and, for each field, if the user doesn't provide a new value, it reuses the current value.
+Hint: You could create a method on com.forestnewark.MenuService that accepts an com.forestnewark.Animal as an argument and, for each field, if the user doesn't provide a new value, it reuses the current value.
 Delete animals
 Quit the application
 Main Menu